 Overall SLO Achievement: As a whole, the ESL department is pleased with SLO achievement.
-During the 2021-2022 academic year, we assessed our listening/speaking courses at the beginning, intermediate, and advanced levels.
+During the 2022-2023 academic year, we assessed our writing/grammar courses at the beginning, intermediate, and advanced levels.

 For all three levels, we identified the need to revise our materials and tools for measuring the student's ability to achieve the SLOs.
-We are currently using a textbook that focuses on pronunciation rather than strategies for improving listening and speaking skills.
+We are currently using a variety of textbook that focuses on academic genres.
+We would like to expand or writing assignments to include additional real world genres for our migrant students.